apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**ASU professor discusses Lukeville closure affecting both sides of the border**
+**UPenn Board of Trustees Chair Scott Bok resigns, following departure of President Liz Magill**

-You can read more about it [here](https://www.youtube.com/watch?v=u5LHthSWx0Y).
+You can read more about it [here](https://www.foxnews.com/politics/upenn-board-trustees-chair-scott-bok-resigns-following-departure-president-liz-magill).

 ## Requirements
 - Python 3.8